Projects

 Project CereCe

-Project CereCe strives to provide mobility for tetraplegic individuals via gaze-tracking and brain-computer interface (BCI) technology.
-Currently, they are designing a retrofittable wheelchair that incorporates electroencephalography (EEG) and a mounted camera to take in the user’s neurological signals and direct the wheelchair.
+Project CereCe aims to empower self-directed mobility for tetraplegic individuals by leveraging gaze-tracking and brain-computer interface (BCI) technology.
+The team is currently developing a retrofittable wheelchair that integrates electroencephalography (EEG) and a mounted camera to interpret users' neurological signals and guide the wheelchair's movement.

 Project docuMed